gnosischain/documentation/docs/bridges/Bridge Explorer.md

 **Direction**

 1. Gnosis > Mainnet: The transaction is initiated from Gnosis Chain, and bridged to Ethereum mainnet, user need to claim the transaction on Ethereum mainnet.
-2. Mainnet > Gnosis: The transaction is initiated from Ethereum mainnet, and bridged to Gnossi Chain.
+2. Mainnet > Gnosis: The transaction is initiated from Ethereum mainnet, and bridged to Gnosis Chain.

 **Signed by**